aptdnfapt/OliveOwl/README.md

     # ~/.config/oliveowl/.env
     GEMINI_API_KEY=YOUR_GEMINI_API_KEY_HERE
     OPENROUTER_API_KEY=YOUR_OPENROUTER_API_KEY_HERE
+    CEREBRAS_API_KEY=YOUR_CEREBRAS_API_KEY_HERE
     # Ollama base URL (optional, defaults to http://localhost:11434 if not set)
     # Example: OLLAMA_BASE_URL=http://my-ollama-server:11434
     OLLAMA_BASE_URL=
     ```
     Replace the placeholders with your actual keys.
-For Gemini and OpenRouter, you only need the key for the provider(s) you intend to use.
+For Gemini, OpenRouter, and Cerebras, you only need the key for the provider(s) you intend to use.
 For Ollama, `OLLAMA_BASE_URL` is optional; if left blank or commented out, the script will default to `http://localhost:11434`.
 Set it if your Ollama instance runs on a different host or port.
 Make the file readable only by you: `chmod 600 ~/.config/oliveowl/.env`.
-3.  **Run Initial Config:** Run the script with the `--config` flag to select your API provider (Gemini, OpenRouter, or Ollama) and model.
+3.  **Run Initial Config:** Run the script with the `--config` flag to select your API provider (Gemini, OpenRouter, Cerebras, or Ollama) and model.
     *   For Gemini and OpenRouter, the script will attempt to dynamically fetch available models.
     *   For Ollama, the script will attempt to fetch models from your local Ollama instance (using the `OLLAMA_BASE_URL` if set, or the default `http://localhost:11434`).
 Ensure your Ollama instance is running and accessible.
     The script uses `fzf` for selection.